 DSS Emergency Assistance to Adults (EAA)

 Emergency Assistance to Adults (EAA) – These benefits help adults receiving Supplemental Security Income.
-They help with an emergency situation, such as help with rent, electric, or utility payments.
+They help with an emergency, such as help with rent, electric, or utility payments.

 Emergency Assistance to Families (EAF)

-These benefits help low-income families facing financial, physical, or family emergency situation.
+These benefits help low-income families facing financial, physical, or family emergencies.
 The family must have a child under the age of 18 or 19 and be attending school full-time.
 A pregnant woman is eligible to apply for EAF benefits.
 Finances are provided to help with:

 - heating fuel